 The Office for Students has identified reversing the decline in higher education participation by mature students as a key priority relating to improving fair access to higher education.
 However, mature students have different hopes and fears, media habits, decision-making processes and information needs than their younger counterparts.
-Our latest collaborative insight project will generate fresh intelligence to help widening access and recruitment teams engage in a more sophisticated way with this unique audience.
+This collaborative insight report provides fresh qualitative intelligence to help widening access and recruitment teams engage in a more sophisticated way with this unique audience.

 - What is the decision-making process for mature student applications?
 How does this differ from typical applicants?

 - What are the key drivers of decision-making and what influences decisions?
 How does this differ from typical applicants?

 - How do Universities make it into consideration sets?
 What influences this?

 - In what way are the media habits and information seeking behaviours of mature prospective students different?

 - What specific hopes, fears and aspirations are underpinning prospective mature students’ information needs?